The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Particle levitation techniques

-We resume by emphasizing that when the electric potential is time independent or in the case of the pseudopotential approximation for RF traps, an autonomous Hamilton function can be associated to the ion system.
-In that case, the family of electric potentials can be classified according to the Morse theory, the bifurcation theory \cite{Dessup16, Alb18}, the ergodic theory and the catastrophe theory \cite{Gutz90, Hilb10, Stee14}.
-This classification qualitatively determines the structure of the phase space, the minimum, maximum, and critical points, the periodic orbits and the separatrices.
-Besides the case of axial motion, ion (particle) dynamics in a nonlinear trap is generally non-integrable \cite{Mih02} and chaotic orbits prevail in the phase portrait, except specific neighborhoods around the points of minimum which consist of regular orbits according to the Kolmogorov-Arnold-Moser (KAM) theory.
-Those points of minimum exhibit a particular interest with an aim to implement quantum logic operations for systems of trapped ions.
-Dynamical systems of trapped ions (particles) can be investigated by using the dynamical group theory to describe regular and chaotic dynamics of the system \cite{Mih18, Mih17}, depending on the control parameters determined by the RF trapping field and the trap geometry \cite{Mih19a}.
+Thus, when the electric potential is time independent or in the case of the pseudopotential approximation for RF traps, an autonomous Hamilton function can be associated to the ion system.
+In this case the family of electric potentials can be classified according to the Morse theory \cite{Nico11}, the bifurcation theory \cite{Dessup16, Alb18}, the ergodic theory, and the catastrophe theory \cite{Gutz90, Stee14}.
+This classification qualitatively determines the structure of the phase space, the minimum, maximum, as well as the critical points, the periodic orbits and the separatrices.
+Besides the case of axial motion ion (particle) dynamics in a nonlinear trap is generally non-integrable \cite{Mih02} and chaotic orbits prevail in the phase portrait, except specific neighbourhoods around the points of minimum which consist of regular orbits, according to the Kolmogorov-Arnold-Moser (KAM) theory \cite{Broer10, Dum14}.
+It is exactly these points of minimum that exhibit a particular interest with an aim to implement quantum logic operations for systems of trapped ions \cite{War20}.
+Dynamical systems of trapped ions (particles) can be investigated by using the dynamical group theory to describe regular and chaotic dynamics \cite{Ghe92, Mih11, Mih18, Mih22a}, depending on the control parameters determined by the RF trapping field and the trap geometry \cite{Mih21}.